RohitKS7/Blogging-Site/README.md

 # Deso-Blog-Site
-This is an exclusive decentralised blogging application for human freedom.
+This is a Blogging application Demo Site.

-Frontend Developer - Rohit

-Backend & Blockchain Developer- Param